ayahkashif/Felipe-s-Taqueria/README.md

 Preliminary model of a kiosk. <br/><br/>

 ## 🍴Feature
-- Filter out any item that's not on the menu.
+- Filters out any item that's not on the menu.
 - Prompts user to place orders.
 - Adds up the prices each time with new input.
 - Showcases total price with specific format when finishing ordering.<br/><br/>